deeplearningais/curfil/README.md

 Use the binary `curfil_train`.

-The training process produces a random forest consisting of multiple decision trees that are serialized in a compressed JSON files, one file per tree.
+The training process produces a random forest consisting of multiple decision trees that are serialized to compressed JSON files, one file per tree.

 See the [documentation of training parameters](https://github.com/deeplearningais/curfil/wiki/Training-Parameters).